hohaithuy/Compare-AlexNet-VGG16-and-SIFT-on-Flowers-Dataset/ScrapeData/README.md

 # Mindful
-- That you should download the same version chromedriver and your own chrome you are using!
+- That you should download the same version chromedriver with your own chrome you are using!